 - Free gift: Nespresso Original welcome kit with 16 different capsules

-Like the other DeLonghi above, notice the similar compact design offered by the De’Longhi Dedica Pump Espresso Machine.
+Like the other DeLonghi above, notice the similar compact design offered by this model.
 For those who want larger cups, you’ll like that this espresso maker accommodates taller cups, bringing versatility to the table.

-To add to the versatility, you can brew with ESE espresso pods or ground coffee and opt for single or double shots.
-Fortunately, the manual frother works fantastically and is strategically placed and not in the way of other parts of the machine.
-Additionally, if you or your friend want to brew up a cup too, there is no wait time between cups as this De’Longhi’s Rapid Cappuccino System maintains at the ideal temperature.
+To add to the versatility, you can brew coffee with ESE espresso pods or ground coffee and opt for a single or a double shot.
+Fortunately, the manual frother for steaming milk works fantastically and is strategically placed and not in the way of other parts of the machine.
+Additionally, if you or your friend want to brew up a cup too, there is no wait time between cups as this unit’s Rapid Cappuccino System maintains at the ideal temperature.

 - Energy conservation feature

 - 15 bars of pressure